ManagedKube/kubernetes-common-services/docs/upgrade-notes/prometheus-operator-8.12.12.md

 None of those worked.
 One of the Github issues above metioned port `8443`.
 When I opened up that port, the prometheus upgrade worked!

-However, I didn't know where port attached to.
+However, I didn't know where the port was attached to.
 Describing all of the pods and grepping for `8443` gave the answer:

 ```
 kubectl -n monitoring describe pods